joereddington/paperwriting/grouppaperwriting.md

 We can do better:

 > Yo, you guys want to write a paper about our work for IEEE Transactions on Transactional Analysis of Banking Transactions?
 The next deadline is 3rd of March, which gives us three weeks.
-If we miss that deadline I'd like to send it to the International Conference on Banking Transations, which has a deadline of 10th March.
+If we miss that deadline I'd like to send it to the International Conference on Banking Transactions, which has a deadline of 10th March.
 If ITTABT rejects it, then we'd have two weeks to revise before we could send it to the National Conference on Banking Transactions on 19th October.

 The author of this version has done some work.
 Deadlines have been established.
 Failsafes built in.
 I'm confident this won't die in a drawer.